Luis Chacón: Career

 Back to Racing in July 2021, Chacón was definitely assigned to the first team in Primera División RFEF on 24 August.
 He started to feature more regularly in the 2022–23 campaign, scoring five goals in 29 league appearances as the club returned to Segunda División after 15 years, but left the club in July 2023.

 On 25 August 2023, Chacón signed a one-year deal with CD Arenteiro also in the third division.
 On 12 July of the following year, after scoring ten goals during the season, he signed a four-year contract with Segunda División side Deportivo de La Coruña.

 Chacón made his professional debut on 23 August 2024, replacing Mario Soriano late into a 2–1 away loss to SD Huesca.
 Seven days later, however, he was loaned to Cultural y Deportiva Leonesa in the third division, for one year.

 Chacón helped Cultu to achieve promotion to the second division by scoring a career-best 13 goals overall, and had his loan renewed for a further year on 12 August 2025.
+He scored his first professional goal on 14 September, netting his side's second in a 4–2 away win over Racing de Santander.

+On 7 July 2026, after suffering relegation with Cultural, Chacón signed a permanent five-year contract with Real Valladolid, still in division two.